Skip to main content Skip to navigation

 Xianming Shi, PI

 Dr. Shi is a professor and the Chair of Department of Civil and Environmental Engineering at Washington State University.
 In 2020, he was elected a Fellow of ASCE, for his significant contributions to civil engineering research, teaching and professional service; in particular, his research has resulted in mechanistic understanding of how nanoscience and nanoengineering can benefit infrastructure durability and enable sustainability.
+In 2024, he was elected a Senior Member of the National Academy of Inventors.
 Two of his research projects won the AASHTO 2016 Sweet Sixteen High Value Research Award and the AASHTO 2020 High Value Research Supplemental Award, respectively.
 One of his research projects won the ITS America 2007 Best Return on Investment Award.

 Dr. Shi is ranked top 1% (216 out of 38,433) among all the scholars in the field of Building & Construction, based on the career-long impact data published by Stanford University and Elsevier in 2023.
 His research contributions include 180+ journal articles, several books, several patents, and numerous other publications, with H-index of 55 and more than 11,000 citations by peers.
 He is a winner of the Environmental Leadership Award by the 2021 Salt Symposium, the 2020 Most Cited Paper Award by the Resources, Conservation & Recycling journal, the 2011-2012 Best Paper Award by ASCE Journal of Cold Regions Engineering, and 2012 & 2013 Highly Commended Award at the Literati Network Awards for Excellence.
 His research has been widely covered in national and regional media, including NPR, Time, USA Today, Washington Times, Scientific American, Science Daily, CBS News, Seattle Times, etc.